leopiccionia/vue-public-api/README.md

 ## API

+The design is inspired by this [Vue RFC](https://github.com/vuejs/rfcs/pull/135).

 The POC exports a `useTemplateRefs` function, that can be used inside Composition API.

 The child component can contain an `expose` option, to specify the keys that'll be exposed in the public API.
 It can take three different shapes: